Antispasmodics

 How do I take antispasmodics?

 It is generally recommended that you take these medicines only when necessary.
-For example, people with IBS commonly find that there are times when symptoms flare up for a while.
-So, it is common to take an antispasmodic when symptoms flare up, and to stop them if symptoms settle down.
+For example, people with IBS commonly find that there are times when their symptoms flare up for a while and then settle down.
+So, it is common to take an antispasmodic when symptoms flare up, and to stop them if symptoms reduce again.

 Note: pains may ease with medication but may not go away completely.